Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Kolmogorov-Smirnov Test

-3. Multiple Testing of Hypotheses
+3. Multiple Hypothesis Testing

-- Type I Error and FDR
+- Type I Error and False Discovery Rate (FDR)

 - ROC curves and AUC

-- Multiple Testing Procedures (BH, Bonferroni etc.)
+- Multiple Testing Procedures (Benjamini-Hochberg, Bonferroni, etc.)

-4. Linear regression models
+4. Linear Regression Models

 - Generic functions for extracting model information